astropy/astropy/docs/io/votable/index.rst

   votable = parse("votable.xml", pedantic=False)

-Note, however, that it is good practice to report these errors to the author of the application that generated the VOTABLE file to bring the file into compliance with the specification.
+Note, however, that it is good practice to report these errors to the author of the application that generated the VOTable file to bring the file into compliance with the specification.

 Even with ``pedantic`` turned off, many warnings may still be omitted.